Table of Contents

 What Can an Independent Jurisdiction Do?

 Now we get to the meat of this post.
-What steps can a cleric or jurisdiction take to plant a strong ministry?
+What steps can an Independent cleric or jurisdiction take to plant a strong ministry?

 The first thing is to take a “big picture” view of the Movement as a whole, especially the types of people who are attracted to it.
 When I look, I notice they tend to share the following traits: